Kumbong/human-marker-augmentation/README.md

 **Other files (you should not need to interact with these files)**:
 - `splitData.py`: script to split the data into different sets.
 - `infoDatasets.py`: some details about the dataset.
-- `myDataGenerator.py`: script describing the data generator.
+- `myDataGenerator.py`: script describing the data generator used for training and evaluation.
 - `evaluateLSTM.py`: script to evaluate LSTM model.
 - `analyzeDataset.py`: script to inspect samples from the dataset.
-- `dataman.py`: File definition for importing marker data into OpenSim
+- `dataman.py`: File definition for importing marker data into OpenSim and conversion utilities